Larchant: Demographics

 The inhabitants are called Liricantois from the Latin name of the town, Liricantus.

 The 1793 census showed a population of 470 people and the maximum population was 730 in 1841.
-The national statistical authority put the 2017 population at 696 people.
-The same source shows that 68% of the dwellings were occupied by full time residents, while 24% were second homes and 8 percent were vacant.
+The national statistical authority put the 2020 population at 697 people.
+The same source shows that 69% of the dwellings were occupied by full time residents, while 20% were second homes and 11% were vacant.

 History

 Prehistory.
 In the immediate vicinity of Larchant, around 100 caves contain extensive displays of prehistoric, mostly geometric etchings (e.g. lattices).
 Of particular note is the vast 'Painted Cave' (la grotte de la peinture).
 Still visible on its ceiling are traces of an ochre-colored cave painting.
 Also visible are numerous etchings that have been reliably dated to the Mesolithic period.
-Some of these have been partially obscured by subsequent etchings, including from the Bronze Age.

 The Gallic period.
 During the Gallic period, Larchant was a spiritual sanctuary dedicated to the cult of water.
 The destruction and abandonment of the sanctuary is thought to have taken place sometime between AD 350 and 378.

 The Middle Ages.
 The Middle Ages witnessed the development of Larchant as an important pilgrimage destination.
 It served as the center of the cult of Saint Mathurin and attracted, in particular, pilgrims seeking cures for madness or exorcism for the possessed.
 Pilgrims heading for Santiago de Compostela also often stopped at Larchant.
 Starting in 1324, the pilgrimage was flourishing to such an extent that it generated funds that were used to finance the operation of Notre Dame de Paris (which had received Larchant as donation from Elisabeth Le Riche in the early 11th century).
 The growing influx of pilgrims required the construction of the larger church which still dominates the village.
 With the French Revolution, the pilgrimage largely disappeared, though remnants exist to this day.